-Sara Sharif murder inquiry: Girl found dead was being home schooled, says neighbour
+Sara Sharif murder inquiry: Girl was home schooled, says neighbour

-A neighbour of the 10-year-old found dead at her home in Surrey has told the BBC the girl had been removed from school and was being educated at home.
+A neighbour of a 10-year-old girl found dead at her home has told the BBC she had been removed from school and was being educated at home.

-Sara Sharif was found by police at her home in Horsell, Woking on 10 August.
+Sara Sharif was found by police at her home in Horsell, Woking, Surrey, on 10 August.

-Surrey Police are trying to trace her father, his brother and his partner, who flew to Pakistan the previous day.
+Surrey Police is trying to trace her father, his brother and his partner, who flew to Pakistan the previous day.

-A post-mortem examination confirmed Sara had sustained "multiple and extensive injuries" over a long period of time.
+A post-mortem examination confirmed Sara sustained "multiple and extensive injuries" over a long period of time.

-The neighbour, who did not want to be named, said Sara's father's partner Beinash Batool had told her the girl was being home schooled after being bullied at school for wearing a hijab.
+The neighbour, who did not want to be named, said Sara's father's partner Beinash Batool had told her the girl was being home schooled after being bullied for wearing a hijab.

 "I suggested to Beinash that Sara needed to be with children her own age," said the neighbour, "she replied that she was making friends at the mosque and in her swimming lessons.